managedkaos/azure-cli/README.md

 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 ## Linux
-Requires GCC and development libs to be installed to be installed or you may see the following error:
+Requires GCC and development libs to be installed or you may see the following error:

     error: command 'gcc' failed with exit status 1